Battle of Troy: c. 1300 BC

 Dresden Firebombing: 1945

 Take in this aerial view of the Dresden Cathedral, compliments of DW-Travel.
 It's one of the most beautiful churches in Europe as well as one of the most powerful symbols of the 20th destruction visited by and upon Germany.
-In February, 1945, during the closing months of World War II, Dresden was nearly destroyed in a still=controversial Allied firebombing attack.
-The bombing nearly destroyed the famous cathedral and killed at least 25,000 civilians.
+In February, 1945, near the end of World War II, Dresden was nearly destroyed in a still-controversial Allied firebombing attack.
+The bombing, immortalized in Kurt Vonnegut's Slaughterhouse Five (1969), inflicted significant damage to the cathedral and killed at least 25,000 civilians.

 Vajont Dam Break: 1963